vighnesh1795/SQL-Project_Swiggy-Order-Processing/README.md

 3. ProductName order-wise, OrderStatus-wise TotalPrice, TimeOfDay-wise TotalPrice.
 4. Detection of products with multiple SKUs.​

-🧹 4.
-Data Cleaning:  Main cleaning steps:
+🧹Data Cleaning:  Main cleaning steps:
 1. Products with Quantity and TotalPrice = 0

 📊 5.
-Business Insight Queries
+Business Insight Queries:

 Below are example query patterns matching the insights you described.
 Q1.
 Find the top 10 best-value ProductName based on the DiscountApplied.

 Q2.
 Find the Top 20 best-value products based on the DiscountApplied above 20.

 Q3.
-Calculate the Estimated Revenue for each ProductName Q4.
+Calculate the Estimated Revenue for each ProductName

+Q4.
 Find all ProductName where UnitPrice is greater than ₹300, and DiscountApplied is less than 1000.

 Q5.
 Identify the top 5 ProductName offering the highest average DiscountApplied.

 Q6.
 Find the price per Quantity for products above 5 and sort by best value.

 Q7.
 Group the ProductName into DeliveryTimeMinutes like Low, Medium, Slow.

 Q8.
 What is the Total Price Per PaymentMethodID

 Q9.
 What is the Total Price Per TimeOfDay